 As with disposable nappies, if the nappy is fitted correctly and changed frequently they shouldn’t leak.
 In fact, some parents have commented that because of the textured nature of washable nappies, i.e. towelling or fleece, they tend do grip on the liquid poo more effectively.

 Nappy rash is a very common condition that affects babies.
 It is usually caused when your baby’s skin comes into contact with urine and faeces that collect in the nappy.
-It often occurs from teething, weaning or ill health, and form nappies not being changed frequently enough.
+It often occurs from teething, weaning or ill health, and from nappies not being changed frequently enough.
 There is no evidence to suggest that real nappies cause nappy rash any more than disposables.

 No. All nappies should only be changed every four hours.
 If your baby’s nappy doesn’t last this long, then you may need to increase the absorbency by adding a booster.
 This can be as simple as a folded muslin square put inside the nappy.